SSL/TLS connectivity in Azure Database for MariaDB

 |TLS1_2||TLS version 1.2 and higher|

-For example, setting this Minimum TLS setting version to TLS 1.0 means your server will allow connections from clients using TLS 1.0, 1.1, and 1.2+.
+For example, setting the value of Minimum TLS setting version to TLS 1.0 means your server will allow connections from clients using TLS 1.0, 1.1, and 1.2+.
 Alternatively, setting this to 1.2 means that you only allow connections from clients using TLS 1.2+ and all connections with TLS 1.0 and TLS 1.1 will be rejected.

-By default, Azure Database for PostgreSQL does not enforce a minimum TLS version (the setting
+By default, Azure Database for MariaDB does not enforce a minimum TLS version (the setting

 Once you enforce a minimum TLS version, you cannot later disable minimum version enforcement.

-To learn how to set the TLS setting for your Azure Database for PostgreSQL Single server, refer to How to configure TLS setting.
+To learn how to set the TLS setting for your Azure Database for MariaDB, refer to How to configure TLS setting.

 As part of the SSL/TLS communication, the cipher suites are validated and only support cipher suits are allowed to communicate to the database server.
 The cipher suite validation is controlled in the gateway layer and not explicitly on the node itself.
 If the cipher suites doesn't match one of suites listed below, incoming client connections will be rejected.